Marek’s Disease in Chickens (2023 Updates)

 The Invisible Virus

-When a chicken becomes infected with Marek’s disease virus, the virus starts spreading itself through the body.
+When a chicken becomes infected with Marek’s disease virus, it spreads through the body.
 Every time the virus infects a cell, it injects its viral DNA into the chromosomes of the cell.
 The virus replication peaks somewhere between the third and seventh days after the infection.

 In the lytic phase, this DNA is replicated and used as a prescription to build new viral proteins.
 Since the virus is smart enough to suppress the immune system, this build-up of proteins goes undetected.

 The virus reaches the skin of the chicken after five days.
 However, the development of rashes follows much later.
-It is believed that the virus spreads to the skin and organs using both lytic and latent replication mechanisms.
+The virus is believed to spread to the skin and organs using both lytic and latent replication mechanisms.

 The transformation of the cells into malignancies is still being heavily researched.
-One of the key biochemicals in the process goes with codename Meq and was only discovered by researchers in 1992.
+One of the key biochemicals in the process has the codename Meq, and was only discovered by researchers in 1992.
 It’s a basic leucine zipper that transcodes DNA to build cancer proteins.
 This basically means it’s taking different parts of DNA strings and tying them together to build cancer as if they were the laces of a shoe.

 Vaccination has proven effective, but some virus strains recently evolved to overcome the best vaccines.
-The only way to prevent the disease is to vaccinate chicks as early as possible.
+The only way to prevent the disease is to vaccinate chicks early.

 However, vaccination will not prevent a viral infection, and it is so widespread that it’s assumed that every chicken worldwide will somehow face it during its lifetime.
 Once a chicken is infected, it stays infected for life since the virus can remain dormant in the chicken’s body.